mazimcoder/next_14_test/README.md

 # Payload Message using Server Actions

 An example using Next.js 14 with Server Actions to sign a token and verify it natively.
+Besides, setting and reading cookies on the server and client side.

 <br/>
 <img src="./public/readme_0.jpg" >